gaepdit/gaepdit.github.io/web-apps/use-https.md

 | 1 month   | `max-age=2592000`  |
 | 2 years   | `max-age=63072000` |

-I've created a page to track [HSTS implementation status](https://bitbucket.org/snippets/gaepdit/4nX8Ee) that can be used if desired.

 ## Quick check

 You can quickly check that the above changes have taken effect using curl.exe.
 Run `curl -I <url>` for both the HTTP and HTTPS versions of your URL and look for the correct headers highlighted below.
 (This is not a replacement for fully testing in a browser.)